 Tube-shaped bee balm petals are particularly attractive to pollinators with long mouth-parts since the flower has plenty of little “cups” full of sweet nectar.
 That’s why hummingbirds and butterflies flock to monarda plants.

 In addition, the large flower bases of this plant provide a “landing pad” for bees, butterflies, and other pollinators, allowing them to safely land while they dine on your bee balm’s blooms.

-Hummingbirds are a sight to behold – and top experts believe that hummingbirds can see a broad range of colors.
-No wonder why hummingbirds always find the most brilliant and vividly colored flowers in your garden!
+Hummingbirds especially are a sight to behold, and they love wild bergamot.
+Hummingbirds are curious and can’t resist vibrant flowers.
+(Many reliable hummingbird aficionados believe that hummingbirds can see a broad range of colors.)
+No wonder hummingbirds always find the most brilliant and vividly colored flowers in your garden.
+Including wild bergamot!

 Use Bee Balm to Eliminate Weeds

 Since all varieties of bee balm are rapid-growers, one of their best uses is eliminating weeds.

 Monarda fistulosa can grow faster than most weeds and out-compete common uninvited plants like dandelions, dollar weed, broadleaf plantain, and many other invaders, keeping your garden weed-free.